4d/docs/docs/Debugging/breakpoints.md

 ![breakpoint-properties](assets/en/Debugging/breakpoint-properties.png)

-This window is available from the Method Editor or the [Source Code Pane](debugger.md#source-code-pane).
+This window is available from the Code Editor or the [Source Code Pane](debugger.md#source-code-pane).
 You can:

 - right-click a line and select **Edit Breakpoint** in the contextual menu, or
 - `Alt+click` (Windows) or `Option+click` (macOS) in the left margin.